tedneward/Azgaarnoth/Classes/Feats.md

 * If you are hidden, you can move up to 10 feet in the open without revealing yourself if you end the move in a position where you’re not clearly visible.

+## Stench of Death
+*Prerequisites: Gnoll*

+Known to languish in piles of filth and carrion, gnolls sometimes reek of things worse than urine.

+You exude a terrible scent as a 15-foot aura that nearly every other creature finds repulsive.
+All living creatures (except those with the stench aura ability) within the aura must succeed at a Fortitude saving throw (DC 10 + 1/2 the gnoll’s character level + Constitution modifier) or be sickened for 5 rounds.
+Creatures that succeed at the saving throw cannot be sickened by the same creature's stench aura for 24 hours.
+A [delay poison](/Magic/Spells/delay-poison.md) or [neutralize poison](/Magic/Spells/neutralize-poison.md) spell or similar effect removes the effect from the sickened creature.
+This is a poison effect.

 ## Survivalist
 You master wilderness lore, gaining the following benefits:
 * Increase your Wisdom score by 1, to a maximum of 20.